solygambas/swift-projects/17-moonshot/README.md

 - laying out views in a scrolling grid.
 - formatting the mission view.
 - showing the mission details.
+- showing the astronaut details.
+- toggling between showing missions as a grid and as a list.

 Based on [100 Days of SwiftUI](https://www.hackingwithswift.com/100/swiftui) by Paul Hudson - Hacking with Swift (2022).